Getting Started¶

 editor.addEventListener('editor-change', (event) => {

-// Persist doc to your backend or local storage
+// Persist doc/files/references to your backend or local storage

 });